On this page

 Will earning my credential from an online LVN program in Los Angeles impact my ability to get certified or licensed?

-No, taking online classes will not impact your ability to get your LVN license or certification.
-As long as you attend a school that California has approved, the state will grant your license if you meet all the LVN requirements.
+It will not.
+Taking online classes will not impact your ability to get your LVN license or certification, as long as you attend an LVN program that California has approved.

 Will employers care if I took some of my LVN classes online?

+It’s unlikely.
 LVN programs offered in Los Angeles are delivered by qualified faculty members who understand what it takes to succeed in the field and provide hands-on experiences that solidify students’ understanding of what they learned in class.
-Therefore, employers should have no problem with those who take their LVN classes online at an accredited, state-approved institution.
+Therefore, employers will mainly look to see that you graduated from an accredited, state-approved institution, passed the NCLEX-PN exam, and have fulfilled the other LVN licensure requirements.

 Are online LVN programs more affordable than campus programs in Los Angeles?

-Although the tuition costs for LVN programs in Los Angeles are comparable to those that provide online learning, you can save money by enrolling in a hybrid program because you won’t be required to spend money traveling back and forth to campus every day.
+Not necessarily.
+The tuition costs for on-campus LVN programs in Los Angeles are typically comparable to those that provide online learning.
+That being said, you can still save money by enrolling in a hybrid program because you won’t be required to spend money traveling back and forth to campus every day.

 Can I complete my LVN training in Los Angeles faster by taking classwork online?

-While you may be able to take some of your coursework online, you will still be required to complete a certain number of program hours, including participation in supervised hands-on training at a healthcare facility, so online classes will not expedite your graduation.
+Probably not.
+While you may be able to take some of your coursework online, you will still be required to complete a certain number of program hours, including participation in supervised hands-on training at a healthcare facility.
+These are typically done in a group setting, meaning you will progress through your clinical requirements at the same rate as your classmates.
+Therefore, online classes will not expedite your graduation.

 LVN Licensing Information and Requirements in Los Angeles